 your next visit before you leave.

-The following advice may help you prepare for follow-up
+The following information may help you prepare for

 - Keep track of changes in behaviour and